- Home

 The visa must be issued before entering the country at the German diplomatic mission in your home country or country of residence.
 Processing of the visa may take up to three months.
 Therefore, you should apply for a visa as early as possible.

 If your family members intend to come to Germany with you, they might also need a visa.
 For the application you must provide proof that the livelihood of all family members is secured (e.g. through savings, a scholarship or employment contract).Health insurance is mandatory in Germany for you and all family members who accompany you to Germany.
-You must have health insurance as soon as you arrive in Germany and must usually already provide proof of it when applying for a visa.
-We recommend travel health insurance for your entry into Germany, covering the period of arrival.
+You must have health insurance as soon as you arrive in Germany and already provide proof of it when applying for a visa.
+We recommend that you obtain travel health insurance for your entry into Germany, covering the period of arrival.
 Which insurance is suitable for you afterwards, depends on which of the following groups you belong to.
 We will also be happy to advise you personally.

 You do not have to take out German health insurance if you do not have an employment contract with HSBI and your health insurance from your home country is recognised in Germany.